How you start a business email is incredibly important.

 Dear Ms. Miles,

-During lunch yesterday with Mr. Duggan, he mentioned your firm is looking to fund the education of underprivileged children — and it happens my company specializes in developing education technology solutions.
+During lunch yesterday with Mr. Duggan, he mentioned your firm is looking to increase its social media presence — and it happens my company specializes in web hosting, social media marketing, and branding.

-It may be mutually beneficial for us to meet since I recently helped ABC Inc meet their corporate social responsibility goals by implementing our edutech solution in 50 government schools in rural XYZ.
+It may be mutually beneficial for us to meet since I recently helped ABC Inc meet its social media goals by implementing the XYZ campaign on Instagram, Facebook, and Twitter.

-These emails are meant to build a rapport with a common connection, a sales prospect, or someone with shared interests.
+These emails are meant to build rapport with a shared connection, a sales prospect, or someone with shared interests.